EvanHerman/timeline-express/readme.txt

 == Upgrade Notice ==

-= 1.4.3 - April 30th, 2017 =
+= 1.4.4 - May 14th, 2017 =

-- Enhancement: Updated bundled CMB2 to v2.2.4.
-- Enhancement: Refactored many of the class files.
-- Fixed: Timeline Express class names.
-- Fixed: Updated 'Year' icons on the timeline not displaying the proper year.
+- Introduced <pre>timeline_express_animation_disabled</pre> filter to disable timeline animations on a per page basis, as needed.
+- Introduced <pre>timeline_express_scroll_to</pre> filter to disable the jQuery page scroll to when a URL hash is set (eg: http://www.example.com/#announcement-title).
+- Enhanced the add-ons page UX, allowing users to install & activate plugins directly from that page, via AJAX.